 No one likes an intrusive “boss”.
 I should not even mention the damages that can be caused if a private, personal conversation is not kept confidential, so always respect your secrecy promises.

 Keep in mind that great communication skills are made and not born.
 They are also the key to your success.
 I mean, how can you be a real leader when you use a tone of voice that makes people feel uncomfortable, when your writing is full of mistakes, or your messages are not spoken clearly?

 That’s exactly why you’ll need to pay special attention to the skills that help you better communicate with your team members.

-It is very important for your message to get through correctly.
-In order to express your ideas properly, speak your words crystal clear, don’t use fancy words, and do not lose your point.
+Your message needs to get through correctly.
+To express your ideas properly, speak your words crystal clear, don’t use fancy words, and do not lose your point.
 Here is some piece of advice on how to improve your communication:

 - Prepare your speech in advance.